langflow-ai/langflow/docs/docs/Get-Started/get-started-quickstart.md

 8. Configure the **Astra DB** component.
 	1. In the **Astra DB Application Token** field, add your **Astra DB** application token.
 	2. In the **API Endpoint** field, add your **Astra DB** API endpoint.
 This value is found in your [Astra DB deployment](https://astra.datastax.com) and looks similar to `https://ASTRA_DB_ID-ASTRA_DB_REGION.apps.astra.datastax.com`.
 	3. In the **Collection** field, enter your Astra DB collection's name.
 Collections are created in your [Astra DB deployment](https://astra.datastax.com) for storing vector data.
 The collection’s **Dimensions** value must match the dimensions of the **OpenAI Embeddings Model**.
 If you’re unsure, enter `1536` and select the `text-embedding-ada-002` model in the OpenAI Embeddings component.
-For more on collections, see the [Datastax documentation](https://docs.datastax.com/en/astra-db-serverless/databases/manage-collections.html#create-collection).
+For more on collections, see the [DataStax Astra DB Serverless documentation](https://docs.datastax.com/en/astra-db-serverless/databases/manage-collections.html#create-collection).
 	4. Select **Embedding Model** to bring your own embeddings model, which is the connected **OpenAI Embeddings** component.

 If you used Langflow's **Global Variables** feature, the RAG application flow components are already configured with the necessary credentials.